American Financial Group (AFG)

 5. Revenue Growth

-Big picture, insurers generate revenue from three key sources.
-The first is the core business of underwriting policies.
-The second source is income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities.
-The third is fees from various sources such as policy administration, annuities, or other value-added services.
-Over the last five years, American Financial Group grew its revenue at a decent 8.1% compounded annual growth rate.
+Insurance companies generate revenue three ways.
+The first is the core insurance business itself, represented in the income statement as premiums earned.
+The second source is investment income from investing the “float” (premiums collected but not yet paid out as claims) in assets such as fixed-income assets and equities.
+The third is fees from policy administration, annuities, and other value-added services.
+Over the last five years, American Financial Group grew its revenue at a decent 8.2% compounded annual growth rate.
 Its growth was slightly above the average insurance company and shows its offerings resonate with customers.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.